Ghost-imaging-enhanced non-invasive spectral characterization of stochastic x-ray free-electron-laser pulses: Results

 \subsection{Experimental procedure}

-The energy spectrum of the incident x-ray beam was characterized non-invasively by photoionization of dilute neon gas at the center of an array of 16-eToFs, i.e. the cookie-box\cite{laksman2019commissioning} as shown in Fig.~\ref{fig:setup}.
+The energy spectrum of the incident x-ray beam was characterized non-invasively by photoionization of dilute neon gas at the center of an array of 16-eToFs, i.e. the PES array \cite{laksman2019commissioning} as shown in Fig.~\ref{fig:setup}.
 The arrival times of Ne $1s$ photoelectrons were measured by the eToFs located in the plane perpendicular to the beam propagation direction (see Supplementary Note 1).
-SIMION simulations were carried out to establish a traditional calibration between the electron time-of-flight and kinetic energy, $E_k$, given the drift tube length and retardation voltages.
+The ion and electron optics program SIMION was used to carry out trajectory simulations given the drift tube length and retardation voltages and thus establish a traditional calibration between the electron time-of-flight and kinetic energy, $E_k$.
 The incident photon energy was derived by adding the Ne $1s$ binding energy, 870 eV, to the measured $E_k$.
-The spectrum obtained by cookie-box for several random shots using this traditional method is shown in Fig.~\ref{fig:setup} as the object measurement.
-Under the present experimental conditions, the energy resolution achievable by the cookie-box was around 1 eV, which is not comparable to the high-resolution grating spectrometer measurement where 0.2 eV FWHM ($\Delta E/E$) can be readily achieved.
+The spectrum obtained by the PES array for several random shots using this traditional method is shown in Fig.~\ref{fig:setup} as the object measurement.
+Under the present experimental conditions, the energy resolution achievable by the PES array was around 1 eV, which is not comparable to the high-resolution grating spectrometer measurement where 0.2 eV FWHM ($\Delta E/E$) can be readily achieved.

-After passing through cookie-box, the same FEL beam was characterized by a spectrometer based on a VLS grating and a Ce:YAG screen as shown in Fig.~\ref{fig:setup} as the reference measurement.
-The cookie-box contains very dilute gas which does not attenuate or otherwise alter the x-ray beam.
-Thus, ideally the same spectrum would be obtained from the electron (cookie-box) and photon (grating spectrometer) measurements.
+After passing through the PES array, the same FEL beam was characterized by a spectrometer based on a VLS grating and a Ce:YAG screen as shown in Fig.~\ref{fig:setup} as the reference measurement.
+The PES array contains very dilute gas which does not attenuate or otherwise alter the x-ray beam.
+Thus, ideally the same spectrum would be obtained from the electron (PES array) and photon (grating spectrometer) measurements.
 However, the measurement of a single random shot shown in Fig.~\ref{fig:sigle1}\textbf{a} reveals differences.
-The grating spectrometer resolution is much higher than the resolution of the cookie-box, thus creating a large deviation between the two spectra.
-The use of ghost imaging to retrieve a response matrix which is then used to improve the performance of the cookie-box measurements is demonstrated in the following.
+The grating spectrometer resolution is much higher than the resolution of the PES array, thus creating a large deviation between the two spectra.
+The use of ghost imaging to retrieve a response matrix which is then used to improve the performance of the PES array measurements is demonstrated in the following.